alicnik/minesweeper/README.md

 ## KEY LEARNINGS

 This proved to be indispensable practice with the concept of recursion.
-It was also excellent CSS practice as a number of the
+It was also excellent CSS practice as a number of elements were visually dependent on a CSS background, which obviously had no inherent DOM properties to work with.

+The greatest challenge was probably implementing drag and drop functionality with multiple items.
+This taught me the value of iterating over a problem and building upon working functionality in an incremental manner.

+Perhaps most of all, it taught me the value of working on a project you really enjoy.

 ## CONCLUDING REMARKS